Tenoywil/CaribEx-backend/docs/ARCHITECTURE.md

-# CaribX Backend Architecture
+# CaribEX Backend Architecture

 ## Overview

-CaribX backend is built using **Domain-Driven Design (DDD)** principles with a clean architecture approach.
+CaribEX backend is built using **Domain-Driven Design (DDD)** principles with a clean architecture approach.
 The system is designed for high performance, security, and scalability, featuring a two-level caching strategy and comprehensive observability.

 ---